material-components/material-components-ios/contributing/releasing.md

     git commit -am "Bumped version number to $(pod ipc spec MaterialComponents.podspec | grep '"version"' | cut -d'"' -f4)." git push origin release-candidate

-#### Verify CocoaPods podspec and trunk access

-Send our local podspec through the CocoaPods linter:

-    pod lib lint MaterialComponents.podspec

-CocoaPods publishes a directory of publicly available pods through its **trunk** service.
-Note: Ensure that you can [push the podspec](#publish-to-cocoapods) later by checking for `MaterialComponents` in your list of available `Pods` when you:

-    pod trunk me

-If this fails or MaterialComponents is not listed [register an account and session](https://guides.cocoapods.org/making/getting-setup-with-trunk.html).

 ## Testing with release-blocking clients

 Before you can merge the release branch into either develop or stable you **must** get the release